redpanda-data/connect/website/docs/components/outputs/cassandra.md

 <TabItem value="Basic Inserts">

-If we were to create a table with some basic columns with `CREATE TABLE foo.bar (id int primary key, content text, created_at timestamp);`, and were processing JSON documents of the form `{"id":"342354354","content":"hello world","timestamp":1605219406}`, we could populate our table with the following config:
+If we were to create a table with some basic columns with `CREATE TABLE foo.bar (id int primary key, content text, created_at timestamp);`, and were processing JSON documents of the form `{"id":"342354354","content":"hello world","timestamp":1605219406}` using logged batches, we could populate our table with the following config:

 ```yaml
 output: